robertpiosik/CodeWebChat/README.md

 - you're an experienced engineer working on a large codebase
 - you're a student or hobbyist on a budget

-## <span style="background-color: #fbb100; color: black; padding: 0.2em 0.6em; border-radius: 999px">Context selection</span>

-With today's advancements in LLMs capabilities, the technology is dramatically accelerating the pace a new code is created through the work of automated agents.
-For some it is too fast too keep up though.
-Over time, they lose confidence in their understanding of the codebase they work on - verifying changes becomes challenging, making it easier for bugs or unintended behaviors to slip in.

-CWC does not prompt-engineer any form of autonomous coding, instead, it expects programmer to be in the loop with the evolving codebase by manual context management.

-The benefits of this friction include:

-- developing a mental model of the codebase,
-- quick results from a single chat or API call,
-- predictable outputs.

 ## <span style="background-color: #fbb100; color: black; padding: 0.2em 0.6em; border-radius: 999px">Chatbot initialization</span>

 Code with your favorite chatbot without tedious copy-pasting and apply responses with a single click.